Mahsalo/Algorithms-and-Data-Structure/README.md

 The easiest way to find the sum of Squares of the first n Fibonacci numbers is to find F(n+1)*F(n) (The area of a rectangle formed by Fibonacci numbers)

+# MaxAdRevenue.py:
+In this module, we find the best permutations of two vectors such that the inner product is maximized, It is called maximum Ad revenue such that the biggest Ad slot is allocated to the most profitable Ad.
+inputs:
+    -number of Ads
+    -Profit per Ad: a
+    -Slot size: b
+output:
+    -Maximum a.b

+# MaxPrize.py:
+In this module we try to find th4e best pattern of summation of K integers that would sum up to fixed value "n".

+# moneyChange.py:
+In this module, we find the optimal solution of the coin change problem using Greedy Algorithm, with a set of 1,5,10 cents we would like to choose a pattern with the minimum number of coins that sum up to "m" which is given as an input

+# maxLoot.py:
+In this module, we try to find the best combination of items that the sum of the value would be maximum (Knapsack problem).
+The input: First Line: maximum number of items allowed and the full capacity The next lines show the weight and the value of the items The output: The maximum value put in the bag
+The solution would be to sort in terms of value-per-weight

+# carFuel.py:
+In this module we try to find the minimum number of times that a car needs a refill if the destination is d miles away and a full-tank helps with m miles each time.
+"n" is the number of stations available on the way

+# maxSalary.py:
+In this module we try to find the best pattern of given digits so that it will represent the biggest value possible.